 The Swiss brand has just disseminated an official press release regarding its upcoming Hublot Classic Fusion Extra-Thin Skeleton (refs.
-515.OX.0180.LR and 515.NX.0170.LR) family of watches.
-Soon to be available both in their proprietary King Gold alloy, as well as in more understated titanium, the watch combines an ultra-thin manufacture-made hand-wound movement with a nicely skeletonized dial.
+515.OX.0180.LR and 515.NX.0170.LR) collection.
+Soon to be available both in their proprietary King Gold alloy, as well as in more understated titanium, the series combines an ultra-thin manufacture-made hand-wound movement with a nicely skeletonized dial.
 It could have been slightly smaller though.

 Being a member of their elegant Classic Fusion family, the new skeletonized timekeeper features a refined, pleasant to the eye design.
 Its slim body features a nice combination of polished and vertically satin-finished surfaces that make the timekeeper look even lighter than it is.